Dimitrije Katić

-Dimitrije Katić (Crkvenac, 21 June 1843 – Crkvenac, 20 March 1899) was a Serbian economist, politician and president of the National Assembly.
+Dimitrije Katić (21 June 1843 – 20 March 1899) was a Serbian economist, politician and president of the National Assembly.
 He is known for his concise and clear and evidence-based speeches.

 Biography

 Dimitrije Katić was born on 21 June 1843, in Crkvenac, near Svilajnac in the Resava district.
 In some sources, it appears that he was born in 1845.
-He attended a high school class in Svilajnac, then moved to the Belgrade School of Commerce at the Visoka škola, which he completed in 1860.
+He attended a high school class in Svilajnac, then moved to the Belgrade School of Commerce at the Velika škola, which he completed in 1860.
 He worked in Belgrade for two years as a merchant.
 After his father's death, he returned to Crkvenac because he was the only male head in the family.
 He gained a great reputation in the village as an exemplary and literate man.
 He introduced newspapers in agriculture and animal husbandry, so his advice was also heard by the villagers of the surrounding regions.
 For the first time, he was elected Member of Parliament in 1874 and was almost constantly elected Member of Parliament (with the exception of 1884 and 1898).
-For many years he was a Resava MP.
-He first belonged to the Liberal Party for a short time, then joined the Adam Bogosavljević group.
+For many years, he was a Resava MP.
+He first belonged to the Liberal Party for a short time, then joined the group of Adam Bogosavljević.
 Even when he belonged to liberals, he criticized the liberal government, often more sharply than radical opposition.
-He moved to the Radical Party dissatisfied with the conclusion of a railway contract with Austria.
+He moved to the People's Radical Party dissatisfied with the conclusion of a railway contract with Austria.
 He distinguished himself with courage in the Second Serbo-Turkish War, in which he was the squadron commander.
 He is the father of structural engineer Sima Katić.

 Political career

 He immediately became a member of the Main Committee of the People's Radical Party.
 At the beginning of 1882, there was a final split of radicals and progressors over financial issues and relations with Russia.
 On 30 January 1882, Dimitrije Katić announced in the Assembly a break between radicals and progressives.
 Before the Timok Rebellion occurred at a secret radical meeting, he allegedly suggested that in the event of a rebellion all officials should be killed.

-King Milan Obrenović was his political opponent, and unlike most radical leaders, he could not win him civil service or concessions.
+King Milan Obrenović IV was his political opponent, and unlike most radical leaders, he could not win him civil service or concessions.
 He was a member of the Constitutional Committee for the drafting of the Constitution of 1888.
 He opposed the existence of qualified MPs, who enter the assembly without elections.
 In contrast, most radicals have relented in this regard.
 He demanded unsuccessfully that the principle of national sovereignty be introduced into the Constitution, that is, that all power comes from the people.
 Unlike other radicals, at the Constitutional Committee session, together with Ranko Tajšić, he voted against the draft of the new constitution of 1888.